ernest-bruce/human-internet/smart_software.md

 · they are written by experienced software scientists and engineers with extensive knowledge of the system that makes up the assistant
 · they are correct, robust, reliable, and secure
 · the people involved in their development include software professionals, human–machine interaction experts, and data scientists
-· just like new neurosurgeons do not operate on a brain the dya after they graduate, newly minted programmers do not write assistants unsupervised
+· just like new neurosurgeons do not operate on a brain the day after they graduate, newly minted programmers do not write assistants unsupervised
-· like writing airliner software, developing assistants involves a team of experts, rigurous testing, and onerous quality·assurance processes
+· like writing airliner software, developing assistants involves a team of experts, rigorous testing, and onerous quality·assurance processes

 assistants run on Peoples•OS as jailed or virtualized environments
 · this gives their implementers a lot of flexibility